MailMan PHP Extension Reference Documentation

 void ClearPop3SessionLog();

-Clears the contents of the Pop3SessionLog property.
+Clears the current contents of the Pop3SessionLog property.

 top